hashicorp/otto/website/source/intro/vs/docker.html.md

 Otto is designed to be a single tool that manages the workflow from development to production and requires only the `Appfile`.
-It is meant to simply the complex state of development today, while using production hardened tools and industry best practices automatically.
+It is meant to simplify the complex state of development today, while using production hardened tools and industry best practices automatically.